jtfrey/spart/README.md

 $ spart --help
 usage:

-    ./spart {options}
+    spart {options}

   options:

     -h/--help                  display this help

-    output formats:
+    -f/--format <format>       display the parition summary in the specified format
+    -p/--partition <part-list> select specific partitions to include in the summary

+    <format>:

-      -t/--text             as a column-aligned textual table
+      text                     column-aligned textual table
-      -p/--parsable         text delimited by vertical bar character (memory values in MB, times in minutes) -j/--json             as a JSON dictionary keyed by partition name (memory values in MB, times in minutes) -y/--yaml             as a YAML dictionary keyed by partition name (memory values in MB, times in minutes)
+      parseable, parsable      text delimited by vertical bar characters;
+                               memory values in MB, times in minutes json                     JSON dictionary keyed by partition name;
+                               memory values in MB, times in minutes yaml                     YAML dictionary keyed by partition name;
+                               memory values in MB, times in minutes

+    <part-list>:

+      one or more partition names separated only by commas (no whitespace)

+      e.g.  "part1,part2,part3"

 ```